Plant Molecular and Cellular Biology Laboratory

 As executive director of Salk’s Harnessing Plants Initiative, Busch aims to help plants grow bigger, more robust root systems that can absorb larger amounts of carbon by burying it in the ground in the form of suberin, a naturally occurring carbon-rich substance.
 The team will use cutting-edge genetic and genomic techniques to develop these Salk Ideal Plants™️ to fight climate change.

 Busch developed novel methods to evaluate hundreds of thousands of roots using imaging and machine vision algorithms to automatically extract root length and shape data.

-2008 PhD, Biology, summa cum laude, University of Tübingen, Germany
+MS, Biology, University of Tübingen, Germany

-2004 Diploma, Biology, University of Tübingen, Germany
+PhD, Biology, Max Planck Institute for Developmental Biology and University of Tübingen, Germany